Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 ### Set up push messaging

-To enable push messaging with Adobe Campaign, the push identifier that is received from the Apple Push Notification Service \(APNS\) or Firebase Cloud Messaging Platform \(FCM\) must be sent to the Adobe Identity service by calling `setPushIdentifer`.
+To enable push messaging with Adobe Campaign, call `setPushIdentifer` to send the push identifier that is received from the Apple Push Notification Service (APNS) or Firebase Cloud Messaging Platform (FCM) to the Adobe Identity service.
 For more information about the `setPushIdentifer` API, see [Identity API reference - setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#setPushIdentifierTitle).

 For more information about setting up your iOS app to connect to APNS and retrieve a device token that will be used as a push identifier, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns?language=objc).
 For more information about setting up your Android app to connect to FCM and retrieve a device registration token that will be used as a push identifier, see [Set up a Firebase Cloud Messaging client app on Android](https://firebase.google.com/docs/cloud-messaging/android/client).